MicrosoftDocs/edge-developer/microsoft-edge/webview2/release-notes/index.md

 ---
 # Release Notes for the WebView2 SDK

-These Release Notes provide information about new features and bug fixes that are included in the WebView2 Release SDK.
+These Release Notes provide information about new features and bug fixes that are included in the WebView2 Release SDK and the WebView2 Prerelease SDK.

 <!-- this webpage covers the most recent ~5 months; periodically move oldest h2 sections from bottom of present file to archive.md.  eg covers: